In this blog post, I hope to help you shift your perspective and begin to see ADHD as a gift.

 We have to remember that he is compelled by his high energy to give behavioural expression to his intense experiences.
 Can you perhaps see his hyperactivity as a strategy that allows him to discharge his high level of emotional experience?

 This chapter offers parents many exercises for reining in emotional sensitivity but is also centered around breaking the patterns of intense emotions that is often, automatically followed by an intense emotional outburst.
-This will help your child maintain his sensitivity without disrupting the environment with the intense display of emotion.
+This will help your child maintain his sensitivity without disrupting the environment with an intense display of emotion.

 If you enjoyed this blog and it helped you, I would highly recommend you get yourself a copy of the book.
 I have highlighted many of the facts from it but not discussed the wealth of practical exercises and ideas that the author writes about to help parents just like you succeed in developing some control over the inattentive and hyperactive behaviour associated with ADHD.